 Honours: Global Distributive Justice

-I co-lead the Political Philosophy and Theory Group at the University of Glasgow, a joint Politics and Philosophy research cluster which meets several times per semester to discuss the latest work from group members and visiting researchers.
+I co-lead the Political Philosophy and Theory Group at the University of Glasgow, a joint Politics and Philosophy research cluster which meets several times per semester to discuss the latest work from group members and external researchers.

 I am a member of the editorial advisory group for the journal Res Publica.